 Community Care Network (CCN)

 The VA is committed to ensuring Veterans receive the healthcare they deserve.
 While many health services are directly provided through VA Medical Centers and outpatient clinics, certain services, such as home care, require outsourcing to community providers.
 This is where the VA’s Community Care Network comes in.
-Home care services, including homemaker assistance, Home Health Aides, and respite care, are not directly offered by the VA.
-Instead, the responsibility is delegated to private home care agencies.
-This network ensures that eligible Veterans receive high-quality, timely, and accessible care outside the VA healthcare system.

 Here’s a closer look at the key home care services available as part of the Community Care Network:

-- Homemaker/ Home Health Aide – A Home Health Aide is a trained professional who provides essential assistance to Veterans in their homes, helping with daily activities such as bathing, dressing, and feeding.
+- Homemaker/ Home Health Aide: A Home Health Aide is a trained professional who provides essential assistance to Veterans in their homes, helping with daily activities such as bathing, dressing, and feeding.
 This support enables Veterans to continue living comfortably and independently in their own homes.

-- Respite Care – Respite care offers temporary relief for family caregivers by funding a professional caregiver to step in and provide necessary care for the Veteran.
+- Respite Care: Respite care offers temporary relief for family caregivers by funding a professional caregiver to step in and provide necessary care for the Veteran.
 This ensures continuous, uninterrupted care for the Veteran while giving family caregivers a much-needed break.

 How to Qualify for Care Under the CCN